Virtual-Watcher/SOC-Analyst-Walkthrough/Part 2 - Observing Noise.md

-# Part Two - Observing Noise
+# Part 2 - Observing Noise

 ### Blog Post: [So you want to be a SOC Analyst?
 Part 2](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-part-ea2)

-Note: You will need to complete "Part One - Virtual Lab Setup" and have your Ubuntu Linux Server IP for this part of the walkthrough.
+Note: You will need to complete "Part 1 - Virtual Lab Setup" and have your Ubuntu Linux Server IP for this part of the walkthrough.

 ## Generating C2 Payload